Jagger Eaton

-Jagger Jesse Eaton (born February 21, 2001) is an American professional skateboarder who currently competes in street and park competitions.
+Jagger Geoffrey Eaton (born February 21, 2001) is an American professional skateboarder who competes in street and park competitions.
 He was the youngest ever X Games competitor at age 11, until his record was broken in 2019.
 In 2021, Eaton won the first Olympic skateboarding medal, earning a bronze in the men's street competition in Tokyo, Japan.
+Eaton won Silver in the 2024 Olympic men's street event at 2024 Summer Olympics in Paris, France.

 Early life

 Eaton and his brother Jett (two years his senior) are the sons of Geoff Eaton, owner of the Kids That Rip (KTR) Skateboard School, a school that trains a number of junior X Games competitors.
 Both brothers started skateboarding under their father's tutelage at a young age, with Eaton commencing at four years of age.
-He is the son of Shelly Schaerer, a member of the United States national gymnastics team from 1985–1989.
+He is the son of Shelly Schaerer, a member of the United States national gymnastics team from 1985 to 1989.

 Career

 Along with his brother Jett and fellow junior skater Tom Schaar, Eaton was sponsored by DC Shoes as part of their 2012 initiative, the "DC Youth Division".
 Transworld Skateboarding magazine's Blair Alley called the brothers "the future of vert skating".

 Eaton was featured in the Esquire Magazine: Life of Man 80th Anniversary edition that was published in October 2013.

 A number of regular skateboarding commentators have been critical of Eaton's participation at professional-level skateboarding events, including Bob Burnquist who believes that separate junior divisions should be established for competitions.
 David Daniels of Bleacher Report suggested that Eaton's entry (and that of others his age) in professional competitions harms the credibility of skateboarding in the sporting context.

 Eaton appeared on episodes of Rob Dyrdek's Fantasy Factory and Ridiculousness that aired in January 2015.
 A reality TV series named Jagger Eaton's Mega Life aired in September 2016 on Nickelodeon.
-He also appeared on the September 13th Episode of WWE SmackDown in a backstage segment with The Miz.
+He also appeared on the September 13 Episode of WWE SmackDown in a backstage segment with The Miz.